Computational complexity, Newton polytopes, and Schubert polynomials: Introduction

 \begin{problem}[{\sf nonvanishing}] What is the complexity of deciding $c_{\alpha,\whatsuit}\neq 0$, as measured in the input size of $\alpha$ and $\whatsuit$ (under the assumption that arithmetic operations take constant time)? \end{problem}

+In this paper, we give a polynomial time algorithm to determine $c_{\alpha,w}\neq 0$ for the Schubert polynomial.
 In general, {\sf nonvanishing} may be undecidable: fix $S \subseteq \mathbb{N}$ that is not recursively enumerable, and let $F_m = \sum_{i=1}^m c_{i,m} x^m$ with $c_{i,m} = 1$ if $i \in S$ and $0$ otherwise.
 Such sets $S$ exist because there are uncountably many subsets of $\mathbb{N}$, but only countably many algorithms.
 One can explicitly take $S$ to be the set of halting Turing machines under some numerical encoding \cite{Turing}, or the set of G\"odel encodings \cite{Godel} of statements about $({\mathbb N},+,\times)$ provable in first-order Peano arithmetic.
 All this said, in our cases of interest, $c_{\alpha,\whatsuit}\in {\mathbb Z}_{\geq 0}$ has \emph{combinatorial positivity}: it is given by a counting rule that implies {\sf nonvanishing} is in the class ${\sf NP}$ of problems with a polynomial time checkable certificate of a {\tt YES} decision.

 Evidently, {\sf nonvanishing} concerns the \emph{Newton polytope},

 C.~Monical, N.~Tokcan and the third author \cite{MTY} showed that for many examples, $F_{\whatsuit}$ has \emph{saturated Newton polytope} (SNP), i.e., $\gamma\in {\sf Newton}(F_{\whatsuit}) \cap {\mathbb Z}^n \iff c_{\gamma,\whatsuit}\neq 0.$ The relevance of SNP to Problem~\ref{prob:nonvanishing} is: \begin{quotation} SNP $\Rightarrow$ {\sf nonvanishing}$(F_{\whatsuit})$ is equivalent to checking membership of a lattice point in ${\sf Newton}(F_{\whatsuit})$. \end{quotation}